RayaneCTX/ECE264-Summer-2021/PA01/README.md

 *Last modified: 06/05/2021 at 10:36AM*

 *Post on Piazza if you have any questions about the following document so that everyone can benefit from our answer.
-Otherwise, email me or Zhaoning (see syllabus for our email addresses).*
+Otherwise, email Rayane or Zhaoning (see syllabus for our email addresses).*

 ## Setup